nalej/docs/docs/index.md

 ## [Infrastructure](infrastructure/inventory.md)

 Infrastructure management, with the Inventory as its main feature.
-Dive into this section to know how you can use it to improve management in Nalej.
+Dive into this section to know how you can use it to improve management in NALEJ.

 ## [Resources](resources/resources-1.md)